 DreamCrew likely brings in millions in revenue from making these productions a reality, and some of that inevitably works its way back to Drake.
 He may not be earning a huge amount of money right now, as things are just ramping up for the fledgling competitor, but Drake could one day be a force to be reckoned with, as well as a possible Emmy and Oscar winner.

 Those who know Drake well aren’t shocked he’s found his way back to the small screen, as that’s where he got his start.
-Back when he was still Aubrey Graham, he co-starred in the popular TV series Degrassi: The Next Generation, which reportedly paid him $50,000 per episode when he was just a teenager.
-It was just a taste of the riches to come for the multi-talented figure, who will surely make many more hundreds of millions as his star continues to rise.
+Back when he was still Aubrey Graham, he co-starred in the popular TV series Degrassi: The Next Generation, which reportedly paid him $50,000 per year when he was just a teenager.